oracle/nosql-python-sdk/README.rst

 Copyright (C) 2018, 2020 Oracle and/or its affiliates.
 All rights reserved.

 This SDK is licensed under the Universal Permissive License 1.0.
+See `LICENSE
-See `LICENSE <./LICENSE.txt>`_ for details
+<./LICENSE.txt>`_ for details.